Orckestra/orc-shared/docs/hocs.md

 ## `withScrollBox(Component)`

-The given component will be wrapped in a scrollable `<div>`, and is passed a `height` prop containing the height in pixels of that element as currently rendered, updated on resize.
+The given component will be wrapped in a scrollable `<div>`, and is passed a `height` and a `width` prop containing the size in pixels of that element as currently rendered, updated on resize.

 ## `withToggle(propname)(Component)`